China, the 17+1 Platform, and Taiwan: a ‘New Stage’?

 From Prague-Beijing to Prague-Taipei

-At a time where city diplomacy becomes increasingly relevant in addressing global challenges, the Prague-Taipei partnership carries added value for at least two reasons.
+At a time when city diplomacy becomes increasingly relevant in addressing global challenges, the Prague-Taipei partnership carries added value for at least two reasons.

 Second, given that China continues to block Taiwan out of government-to-government cooperation, city diplomacy can facilitate Taiwan’s efforts to circumvent its isolation and be treated as a genuine partner.
 This puts Prague into a strategic position, but also Grenoble, who recently sealed a sister city partnership with Taoyuan, in addition to other existing cooperation frameworks with cities across Europe.